 - new platform shelters

-- safety upgrades such as new CCTV and lighting, handrails, wayfinding and signage
+- security and safety upgrades such as CCTV, lighting, handrails, wayfinding, and signage

 - construction of a new Station Systems Equipment Room building